Meet the Team

 -

-How long does therapy usually last?In general, therapy can last anywhere from 10 to 20 sessions.
+How long does therapy usually last?In general, traditional therapy can last anywhere from 10 to 20 sessions.
 It's important to note that therapy is a collaborative process between the therapist and the client, and the length of therapy will be determined based on the progress being made, the client's goals, and their ongoing needs.
 Some clients may find that they benefit from ongoing therapy, while others may find that they are able to achieve their goals in a shorter period of time.
+For more specific therapy approaches, such as Accelerated Resolution Therapy or Ketamine Assisted Therapy, the length may be shorter due to the targeted nature of these interventions.
 Ultimately, the duration of therapy will depend on the unique circumstances of each individual and their therapeutic goals.

 -